rust-lang/rust/src/doc/guide-lifetimes.md

 # Lifetimes

 We’ve seen a few examples of borrowing data.
-Up till this point, we’ve glossed over issues of safety.
+To this point, we’ve glossed over issues of safety.
 As stated in the introduction, at runtime a reference is simply a pointer, nothing more.
 Therefore, avoiding C's problems with dangling pointers requires a compile-time safety check.

-The basis for the check is the notion of __lifetimes__.
+The basis for the check is the notion of _lifetimes_.
 A lifetime is a static approximation of the span of execution during which the pointer is valid: it always corresponds to some expression or block within the program.